slateci/slateci.github.io/_docs/concepts/what-is-slate/trust.md

 SLATE is designed for two different senses of multi-tenancy: First, to avoid interference between SLATE and non-SLATE users on participating Kubernetes clusters, and second to prevent interference between SLATE users on the same clusters.

-## SLATE sharing with non-SLATE uses
+## SLATE sharing with non-SLATE users

 SLATE is designed to have a minimal footprint on edge clusters which participate in its federation.
 It installs only a small number of objects 'globally', or in privileged namespaces on each cluster: